Ycallaer/schema_registry_viz/README.md

 # Schema Registry Visualiser
-FastApi application to visualise Schema Registry subject references.
+FastApi application to visualise Schema Registry subject references as a graph.
 For demo purposes an endpoint is foreseen to visualise your schema using d3 js.

 ## Getting started